 6 Protocols Governing the Complaints Procedure

-6.1 As UKAHPP is a humanistic organisation, all participants are expected to act with honesty and integrity and treat others with respect.
+6.1 In UKAHPP, all participants are expected to act with honesty and integrity and treat others with respect.

 6.1.1 Participants thoughts, feelings, bodily responses, spiritual outlook, etc. are regarded as having relevance during meetings and discussions.